-This project “Fairy Stories and Love Tales” is, in line with my work on the relationship between the viola and the voice, born from the desire to highlight the extent to which poetry and music can merge.
-I chose two complementary works from Schumann where this link appears: in one case, the songs are written on preexisting poetry, and in the other one, the tales are only suggested through title inviting the marvellous.
+This project “Fairy Stories and Love Tales” is, in line with his work on the relationship between the viola and the voice, born from the desire to highlight the extent to which poetry and music can merge.
+Benjamin chose two complementary works from Schumann where this link appears: in one case, the songs are written on preexisting poetry, and in the other one, the tales are only suggested through title inviting the marvellous.

 What better example than Schumann, son of a bookseller publisher, who was passionate about literature and poetry from a very young age to show these unbreakable links?
 He, who had long hesitated between his two vocations, poet and musician, forged inseparable links between them throughout his life and work.

 The project links two of the composer’s works: the Dichterliebe (Love of the Poet) opus 48 and the Märchenbilder (Pictures of fairy tales) opus 113.
-These pieces have different and complementary relationships with literature, revealing by their juxtaposition a second level of reading, where the difference between vocal and instrumental work, or between love story and fairy tale, is not as clear as we might suppose.
+These pieces have different and complementary relationships with literature, revealing by their juxtaposition a second level of reading, where the difference between vocal and instrumental work, or between love story and fairy tale, is not as clear as one might suppose.

-So when can we pretend to play a work in its original context?
-Should we ban Bach or Mozart from the piano, no longer let baritones and soprani sing the Winterreise, or deconstruct cathedrals to conform to the plans of their original architect?
+So when can one pretend to play a work in its original context?
+Should we ban Bach or Mozart from the piano, no longer let baritones and soprani sing the Winterreise, or deconstruct cathedrals to conform them to the plans of their original architect?
 In 1929, Giraudoux wrote the 38th version of Amphitryon.
 Should we play Plautus’, Molière’s or his?
 All of them, without a doubt: a work of art is alive, it grows and matures, changes its face over time.

 Several violists have already recorded Lieder transcriptions for viola and piano in an instrumental version only.
 In those cases, nothing compensates the loss of the poetic text, outside perhaps the interpretation itself.
-This aesthetic bias to transform Lieder into pure music is justifiable, but it is not satisfying for me.
+This aesthetic bias to transform Lieder into pure music is justifiable, but it is not satisfying for Benjamin.

 I believe that the poetry and the text is essential to the music and the composer’s original idea.
 That is why in my version, a reciter declares the text before each transcribed song.
 This allows me to keep the dramaturgy, emphasizes theatricality and, I think, brings a new perspective to the work.
 Music, more than an underline of the words, becomes a musical enunciation that sublimates the expressiveness of words.